Eucalyptus2329/Tic-Tac-Toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe
-Basic tic tac toe using javascript, HTML and CSS
+Basic Tic Tac toe using Javascript,JQuery, HTML and CSS

 # About game